iandl/mqttitude/docs/json-pub.md

 * `tst` is a UNIX [epoch timestamp](http://en.wikipedia.org/wiki/Unix_time)
 * `acc` is accuracy if available
 * `mo` is motion (e.g. `vehicle`, `on foot`, etc.) if available
-* `alt` altitude, measured in meters (i.e. units of 100cm)
+* `alt` altitude, measured in meters (i.e. units of 100cm).
+Android provides the info, but it doesn't seem to contain anything useful.
-* "vac" : "xxxx" for vertical accuracy in meters - negative value indicates no valid altitude information
+* `vac`,  "xxxx" for vertical accuracy in meters - negative value indicates no valid altitude information
+* `dir` is direction
+* `vel` is velocity

 ## User object
 ```json